 Protection Orders in Maine

-The following chart explains the basic protective order laws in Maine.
+The following chart explains the basic protection order laws in Maine.

 |What is Domestic Abuse?

 ||Maine law defines abuse for getting a protection order as any of the following acts between family or household members or dating partners: